 The best way to learn about Berlin’s history with the Nazi Party and Hitler is to do a Third Reich walking tour.

 This tour will keep teenagers in Berlin engaged and informed about one of the darkest times in world history.
-Visit some of the most important historical sites in Berlin with your guide.
+Visit some of Berlin’s most important historical sites with your guide.

-You will learn about the series of events that culminated in the final German surrender.
+You will learn about the events that culminated in the final German surrender.
 A tour highlight is seeing Hitler’s bunker for his last days in Berlin.
-Book your walking in Berlin today
+Book your walk in Berlin today.

 Timeride Berlin

-TimeRide Berlin is an interactive time travel experience located in the city centre of Berlin.
+TimeRide Berlin is an interactive time travel experience in Berlin’s city centre.
 It is a virtual reality experience that transports visitors back in time to the city’s most important historical moments, including the fall of the Berlin Wall, the rise of the Nazi Party, and the city’s post-war division.

 TimeRide Berlin is a unique and immersive way to learn about the history of Berlin and is highly rated by visitors.
-It’s a great way for teens in Berlin on vacation to learn about history in an exciting way.
+It’s a great way for teens in Berlin on vacation to learn about history excitingly.
 Book your entry tickets here.

 Berlin Dark Matter Experience